Who we are

 Vision and mission

-Froglife is a national wildlife conservation charity concerned with the conservation of the UK’s amphibian and reptile species and their associated habitats.
+Froglife is a national wildlife conservation charity concerned with the conservation of the UK’s reptile and amphibian species and their associated habitats.
 Our holistic approach to nature conservation enables us to take individuals on a wildlife journey, whilst also delivering amazing results for our amphibian and reptile species.

-Froglife’s vision is a world in which reptiles and amphibian populations are flourishing as part of healthy ecosystems.
+Froglife’s vision is a world in which reptile and amphibian populations are flourishing as part of healthy ecosystems.

 Froglife’s Mission Statement: We make practical differences to improve amphibian and reptile habitats.
 We engage diverse communities and encourage learning about wildlife conservation.
 We inform global research on amphibians and reptiles.

 Why what we do matters

 Froglife’s work to conserve amphibians and reptiles in the UK is crucial.
 Our work fits into a global need to protect animals like frogs, toads, newts snakes and lizards, and we aim to make sure that the species we have in the UK are able to flourish and will continue to do so for future generations.

 Both amphibians and reptiles are suffering from global declines, meaning that many animals are threatened with extinction.
 In the UK, the picture is not quite as bleak – yet – and we want to keep it that way.

 Animals like frogs, newts, toads, lizards and snakes face a number of threats, including: